CAA381/hands-on/exercises/A2/README.md

 * We learned which qualitites the SAP Cloud SDK pipeline assures for us and discovered that our application is not implemented in a resilient manner.
 * After fixing the issue, we ran the pipeline again and successfully deployed our Timesheet application to production.

-So far so good, SAP tools help to build and deliver high-quality applications efficiently.
+So far so good - SAP tools help to build and deliver high-quality applications efficiently.
 But what happens afterwards?
 How can we efficiently automate the operation of our app?
 That's what you will learn in Lesson B of this hands-on session.
 Have fun!

 [![](../../images/nav-previous.png) Previous Exercise](../A1/README.md) ｜[![](../../images/nav-home.png) Overview page](../../README.md) ｜ [![](../../images/nav-next.png) Next Exercise](../../overviews/B/README.md)